 QR Codes are everywhere nowadays.
 They are those square barcodes composed of a static-like pattern, which you will find on contemporary advertisements, product labels, billboards, posters, ID cards, and, recently, even business cards.
-QR Codes have become popular because they are easily scanned using a smartphone, which can instantly store or make use of the barcode data—usually contact info or a website link.
+QR Codes have become popular because they are easily scanned using a smartphone, which can instantly store or use the barcode data—usually contact info or a website link.
 In our digital age, the QR Code has been embraced as a convenient way of connecting real-world objects with the virtual realm.

 Koodoz business card with QR Code.
 (Source)

 Designers, however, can find it tricky to incorporate the QR Code into their work.
-It’s not a major problem when designing a poster, where the QR Code can be sidelined in a corner.
+It’s not a major problem when designing something such as a poster, where the QR Code can be sidelined in a corner.
 It’s quite another thing when you have to apply it in the design of a business card, where there is very little space available.
 You can’t even alter its shape and form as you can do with text.

 1. Make it dominant.